 How can entrepreneurship for destination development contribute to sustainability?
 After graduating from the Master's Programme in Sustainable Destination Development, specialising in Entrepreneurship for Destination Development, you will be able to answer this question.
-You will be working together with researchers and lecturers to build a strong career this growing industry.
-The programme is held at Uppsala University's Campus Gotland, in the World Heritage city of Visby, one of the most appreciated tourist destinations in the Nordic countries.
+You will be working together with researchers and lecturers to build a strong career in this growing industry.
+The programme is held at Uppsala University's Campus Gotland, in the World Heritage City of Visby - one of the most appreciated tourist destinations in the Nordic countries.

 Why this programme?

 Tourist destinations across the world face major challenges.
 With less visitors, their economies will be threatened; with more visitors, their social, cultural and ecological sustainability will be threatened.
 How can visits become sustainable?
 What is required to achieve sustainable visitor locations, and how can we ensure they will remain this way?
 You should study this specialisation in Entrepreneurship for Destination Development, within the Master's Programme in Sustainable Destination Development, if you want to develop cross-border, international key competencies in this field.

 In close collaboration with the tourist industry, regional authorities and the community, you will be requested to perform theoretical, strategical and practical work, including all the challenges visitor-intensive regions across the world will be facing in the future.
 The aim of the programme is to familiarise yourself with issues relating to sustainable regional and destination development from many different perspectives for use in your future occupation, encompassing supervision, community planning, education, research, communication, management of natural resources, entrepreneurship or decision-making.

 have close collaboration with the tourist industry, regional authorities and the community

 explore what is required to achieve sustainable visitor locations